Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Usage/python.md

 On **macOS**, no extra step is needed — macOS ships its own GSSAPI/Kerberos framework and headers, so `gssapi` builds out of the box.

-On **Windows**, `pywin32` is installed automatically and used for native SSPI support — no extra installation is needed there either.
+On **Windows**, `pywin32` is **not** bundled with Python or the OS — it is installed automatically as a `pip` dependency when you run `pip install mapepire-python`, so no separate `pip install pywin32` step is needed.
+It provides native SSPI support for Kerberos/Windows authentication.
 :::

 ### Server Component Setup